 - I. Where possible, department heads and team leaders should have additional time for planning and carrying out their other duties. - J. The Board will provide class coverage for teacher participation in IEP meetings when the teacher is required to attend.
 Employees will not be required to attend IEP meetings during their self-directed planning and duty-free lunch. - K. Employees with more than five (5) years of teaching experience in Charles County who have received no unsatisfactory ratings in any category of their two (2) most recent evaluations may substitute a professional development plan for one (1) in-service day.
 Such plan must be approved by the school principal.
-The plan must address the individual growth needs of the employee and be submitted not later than ten (10) workdays prior to the scheduled inservice day. - L. All Unit I school based employees, will have a minimum of two full employee workdays or one full day and two (2) half days of self-directed time at the start of the new school year so that they may adequately prepare for the arrival of students.
+The plan must address the individual growth needs of the employee and be submitted not later than ten (10) workdays prior to the scheduled inservice day. - L. All Unit I school based employees, will have a minimum the equivalent of two full employee workdays (which may be allocated as two (2) full days or one (1) full day and two half days of self-directed time at the start of the new school year so that they may adequately prepare for the arrival of students. of two full employee workdays or one full day and two (2) half days of self-directed time at the start of the new school year so that they may adequately prepare for the arrival of students.
 Half days can be broken into no less than 3.5-hour blocks of time.
 No meetings will be held during the two (2) days of designated time for such preparation.